 - Establish a more durable mechanism for soliciting and sustaining high level financial support.
-In 2021 WBMT member societies have contributed via a voluntary fee.
-The letter stating this request has been added (Appendix J). - Continue the close collaboration with the WHO on global projects relevant to HCT and stem cell donation and fulfilling WBMT responsibilities as an NGO in official relations with the WHO, including the ongoing WHO-sponsored project, the ISCT Presidential Task Force on Unproven Cellular Therapies (Section 4.4.2.3). - A WHO Task Force has been created (Section 4.4). - Continue to offer Workshops and Scientific Symposia in regions with constrained resources and willing to establish new or expand existing HCT programs. - Continue efforts in support of AFBMT and LABMT (Section 4.5.2). - Continue support of transplant center twinning and/or other cross-training activities; - Continue the mission of the Research Data Task Force to oversee proper procedures for research coordinated by the WBMT (Section 4.7). - Sustain the WBMT Global Emergencies and Nuclear Accident Management Committee (Section 3.5) in collaboration with existing nuclear accident committees. - Further develop the WBMT Patient Advocacy / Advisory Committee (Section 3.6) to mentor patient groups and harmonize patient educational materials across the globe. - Continue collection of global activity data by new and userfriendly database and its publication. - Work on improved means to collect and analyze global outcome data.
+Over the past few years, WBMT member societies have been asked to contribute via a voluntary fee.
+The personalized letter stating this request has been added (Appendix J). - Continue the close collaboration with the WHO on global projects relevant to HCT and stem cell donation and fulfilling WBMT responsibilities as an NGO in official relations with the WHO (Section 4).
+The WHO Liaison Standing Committee has been created (Section 3.8) to follow up on projects with the WHO. - Continue to offer Workshops and Scientific Symposia in regions with constrained resources and willing to establish new or expand existing HCT programs. - Integrate regional registries to the WBMT registry. - Continue working on improvement of collection and analyses of global activity data by the new and user friendly database and its publication. - Integrate subcommittee functions with regional registries. - Additional focus on advanced cell therapy and access to these advanced therapies by LMIC.